sofibox/maxiaide_public/readme.txt

           -b, --backup, --db-auto-backup, --auto-backup, --db-backup
           Automatically archive or backup existing AIDE database with timestamp after scanning

-           -c, -f, -p, -l, -r, --compare, --file, --path, --limit, --regex <PATH or REGEX>
+           -f, -p, -l, -r, --file, --path, --limit, --regex <PATH or REGEX>
-           Compare specific file or path against current database
+           Compare or limit specific file, path or use regex comparison against current database

            -e, --email
            Enable email report.
-Even if this option is enabled, it will only send email if there is one or more warning appear from the scan.
+Even if this option is enabled, it will not send email if there is no warning appear from the scan.
 Please make sure that the email report format is valid or the script will prompt to correct it

   init

       Initialize config file and database.
-This will also backup existing AIDE config file Note that this action will automatically run another action called update-rule
+This will also back up existing AIDE config file Note that this action will remove the latest AIDE database and restore the following files into original state:
+      1) The AIDE custom rules at conf/custom_rules
+      2) The AIDE custom config at conf/custom_aide.conf

   update-rule, updaterule

-      Update custom rule from /conf/custom_rules.
+      Update the temporary custom rule template from conf/custom_rules into AIDE default rule path specified in AIDE_DEFAULT_RULES_PATH
+      Note that this action will automatically check the modified config or rules

   clearlog, removelog, cleanlog